Digital Twin Software

 For redesigns of equipment or processes, many firms turn to digital models of their production lines.
 These can be very detailed and dynamic.
 If the digital twin software enables the “twin” to respond the same way the real-world asset behaves, it is often sufficient to be used as a decision-making tool.

 A digital twin isn’t just a model; it can be manipulated and adjusted like a real-world object, and it will behave like the modeled asset.
-Digital twin technology seeks to reproduce an object’s smallest details, and digital twin software allows the various components of an object to interact realistically.
+Digital twin technology is the pathway to the industrial metaverse.
+It seeks to reproduce an object’s smallest details, and digital twin software allows the various components of an object to interact realistically.

 A digital twin adds more depth than a process simulation; instead of an abstract and generalized model of a piece of equipment, digital twin software maintains a physical representation of the object.
 This means design changes can be implemented on the computer, and the real-world consequences can be simulated.
 With more basic process simulation software, design changes to the physical structure must be abstracted.
 For example, if you were to change the shape of a heat sink in digital twin software, the software itself would compute the effects on heat exchange, whereas in process simulator software the changes in heat flow would need to be coded separately.